-We live in an opiate epidemic and this is a problem that continues to get worse.
+We live in an opiate epidemic of extreme proportions today, and the problem continues to get worse.
 Many individuals find themselves moving from prescription pills to heroin because of the quicker high and cheaper cost.
-However, with more opiate related deaths every year, we are in desperate need to find more effective methods of treating this disease.
+And with more opiate related deaths every year, we are in desperate need to find more effective methods of treating this disease.

 But the government moves slow and the drug companies are making too much money.
 It’s not in the best interest of the drug companies to look into Ibogaine (actual cures), so the government is really our only solution.

 Currently, in the USA, Ibogaine is considered a Schedule 1 drug–meaning it is considered to have no medical value and a high abuse potential.

 Yet, no matter what argument drug companies and doctors want to make, there clearly is no argument as to whether Ibogaine has medicinal value or not.
 They may say that Ibogaine is dangerous, but that doesn’t discredit the healing abilities it has.